 The truth is: Belonging starts with self-acceptance.
 Your level of belonging, in fact, can never be greater than your level of self-acceptance, because believing that you’re enough is what gives you the courage to be authentic, vulnerable and imperfect.

 The courage to be ourselves may leave us out in the thrashing rain for a while and test us to the core, yet it leads to a deeper sense of connection and fulfillment than we can imagine.
 It’s the reason that now, I am able to return to an empty home, with nobody to greet me, with joy and appreciation, with the richness of human spirit and the delight of solitude.
-It’s because I am willing to feel into the deep dark well of my loneliness until I find the light beyond it all.
-It’s because I am willing to show up and be real, no matter what.
+It is because I am willing to feel into the deep dark well of my loneliness until I find the light beyond it all.
+Life is so much better because I am willing to show up and be real, no matter what.

 It means when I show up for others I can be myself.
 It means that I can mix with people, from any walk of life, because I am not looking for similarities, I am looking to celebrate the diversity of human connection.
 We all have a human spirit and we are all in this together.